 We're also seeing developments in the field of augmented reality.
 With augmented reality, we create an overlay of data and interactivity on top of the world we perceive around us.
 Using devices like smartphones, we can view the world surrounding us and access additional data.
 A good example of this is the Monocle feature in the iPhone app Yelp.
 As you point the iPhone's camera toward businesses, reviews pop up on the screen.
 Your perception of the world is augmented instantly.

 As we find new ways to perceive and interact with the world around us through technology, we may further divorce ourselves from reality.
 In fact, we feel safe in saying it's a virtual certainty.

 Still curious?
-Take a look at the links on the next page.
+Take a look at the links below.

 More Great Links

 - Crane, Tim.
 "The Problem of Perception."
 Stanford Encyclopedia of Philosophy.
 March 8, 2005.
 (March 4, 2010). http://plato.stanford.edu/entries/perception-problem/

 - Huemer, Michael.
 "Sense-Data."
 Stanford Encyclopedia of Philosophy.
 Aug.
 27, 2007.
 (March 4, 2010). http://plato.stanford.edu/entries/sense-data/